Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Introduction

-In summary, the contributions of this work are three-fold: (1) We propose a simple but effective approach for multivariate irregularly sampled time series classification.
-The simplicity contrasts with the state-of-the-art performance it has achieved.
-(2) The proposed approach attains excellent results on both irregular and regular time series data, and can be potentially extended as a general-purpose framework for time series modeling.
-(3) It opens up a new direction and might encourage the utilization of fast-evolving and well-studied computer vision techniques in the time series domain, such as better model architecture~\cite{liu2022swin}, data augmentation~\cite{shorten2019survey}, interpretability~\cite{chefer2021transformer}, self-supervised pre-training~\cite{mae}, to name a few.
+In summary, the contributions of this work are three-fold: (1) We propose a simple yet highly effective approach for multivariate irregularly sampled time series classification.
+Despite its simplicity, our approach achieves strong results against the highly specialized SoTA methods.
+(2) Our approach demonstrates excellent results on both irregular and regular time series data, showcasing its versatility and potential as a general-purpose framework for time series modeling.
+It offers a robust solution capable of handling diverse time series datasets with varying characteristics.
+(3) Our work demonstrates the successful transfer of knowledge from vision transformers pre-trained on natural images to synthetic visualized time series line graph images.
+We anticipate that this will facilitate the utilization of fast-evolving and well-studied computer vision techniques in the time series domains, such as better model architecture~\citep{liu2022swin}, data augmentation~\citep{shorten2019survey}, interpretability~\citep{chefer2021transformer}, and self-supervised pre-training~\citep{mae}.